Health Benefits of Oats for Pregnant Women

 You can incorporate oats in breakfast smoothies, laddoos, idlis and porridge.
 You can also make delicious pancakes with oats for breakfast.

 Oats are a versatile and highly nutritious grain.
-It is one of the top foods doctors recommend during pregnancy.
+Oats are commonly included in balanced pregnancy diets due to their fibre, complex carbohydrates, and micronutrient content, as recommended by general maternal nutrition guidelines.
 However, make sure not to overeat, as it may cause adverse effects.